triton-inference-server/perf_analyzer/genai-perf/README.md

 (default: `None`)

 ##### `--input-file <path>`

-The input file or directory containing the content to use for profiling.
-Each line should be a JSON object with a 'text' or 'image' field in JSONL format.
-Example: {\"text\": \"Your prompt here\"}" To use synthetic files for a converter that needs multiple files, prefix the path with 'synthetic:', followed by a comma-separated list of filenames.
-The synthetic filenames should not have extensions.
-For example, 'synthetic:queries,passages'.
+The input file or directory for profiling.
+Each line should be a JSON object with a `text` or `image` field in JSONL format.
+Example:
-(default: `None`)
+`{"text": "Your prompt here"}`.
+To use synthetic files, prefix with `synthetic:` followed by a comma-separated list of filenames without extensions (Example: `synthetic:queries,passages`).
+To use a payload file with a fixed schedule workload, prefix with `payload:` followed by the filename (Example: `payload:input.jsonl`). (default: `None`)

 ##### `--num-dataset-entries <int>`